BMCAutismFriendly/SHARE-Space/README.md

 ---

-_If all fails and you need help with anything, please reach out to me - obidelek19@gmail.com._
+_If all fails and you need help with anything, please reach out to me - obidelek19@gmail.com.
+Goodluck!_